How often do you peel a carrot or a potato and chuck away the skin? Imagine if these nutritious strips could be turned into a whole ‘nother meal.

 Growing up, my Filipino mum would whip big batches of chicken adobo for dinner each week.
 This classic mix of chicken, soy sauce, vinegar and garlic makes for a punchy flavour that hits the spot between sweet, sour and salty.
 100% comfort food.

 This recipe puts a new spin on that classic Filipino taste, by encasing it in a classic Aussie crust.
 This dish is kinda like me!
-A mix of my Filipino and European heritage, with ghetto banana ketchup – a tropical innovation that stemmed from a WWII tomato shortage, and pairs surprisingly well with the pie.
+A mix of my Filipino and European heritage, with banana catsup – the Filipino version of ketchup – a tropical innovation that stemmed from a WWII tomato shortage, and pairs surprisingly well with the pie.

 Makes 4-6 pies.
 Cooking time 1.5hrs